maxfridbe/websocketextensions/README.md

 Defines WebSocket extensions to microsoft WebSocket implementation to bring it in line with something like WebSocketSharp

 ## This package attempts to be like WebSocketSharp for DotNetCore
-- It is still a work in progress
+- It is continuously a work in progress
+- It is used in heavy-use production
 - It is not a perfect drop in replacement
     - Uses Async Api + Tasks
     - Uses Microsoft's own implemenation of WebSocket and HttpServer for upgrade
 - It is available via nuget package websocketextensions
-- See IntegrationTests for usage examples: [https://github.com/maxfridbe/websocketextensions/blob/master/src/WebSocketExtensions.Tests/IntegrationTests.cs]
+- See IntegrationTests for usage examples: [https://github.com/maxfridbe/websocketextensions/blob/master/src/WebSocketExtensions.Tests/IntegrationTests_WebListener.cs]
 ---
 ## Why not use WebSocketSharp
 - They do not seem to have a dotnetcore version